 Meanwhile, Norway just removed a major regulatory hurdle that could accelerate adoption across Europe.
 The country completed a national Data Protection Impact Assessment (DPIA) that officially greenlit Google Workspace for Education and ChromeOS in schools nationwide.

 This isn't just a bureaucratic win - it's a competitive advantage.
-The Norwegian Association of Local and Regional Authorities (KS) worked directly with to create a centralized privacy assessment, eliminating the need for individual municipalities to conduct their own complex GDPR compliance reviews.
+The Norwegian Association of Local and Regional Authorities (KS) worked directly with Google Cloud to create a centralized privacy assessment, eliminating the need for individual municipalities to conduct their own complex GDPR compliance reviews.
 That means Norwegian schools can focus resources on innovation instead of administrative paperwork.